JuliaGraphics/Gtk.jl/docs/src/doc/installation.md

 However, in case of trouble, these notes may help you diagnose or fix the problem.

 Prior to using this library, you must install a semi-recent version of `libgtk` on your computer.
-While this interface currently defaults to using `Gtk+-3`, it can be configured by editing `Gtk/deps/ext.jl` and changing the integer valued `gtk_version` variable to `2`.

 ### Windows

 The necessary libraries will be downloaded and installed automatically when you run `Pkg.add("Gtk")`.

 In case you run into some problem with the automatic installation, you can install manually using `WinRPM.jl`:

      Pkg.add("WinRPM")